 The back-to-back Champions League winners will be even sharper in attack since the arrival of prolific forward Nikita Parris.Embed from Getty Images

 All eyes will be watching out for the Lucy Bronze and Nikita Parris right-flank link-up.
-These two are among the long list of players who will be causing the opposition problems in this cup as well as their respective league.
+These two are among the long list of players who will be causing the opposition problems in this cup as well as their respective leagues.